ctrlxcvz/sd-guides/krita-sd-local.md

 **Open the *stable-diffusion-webui* folder you downloaded earlier:**
 - Click on the *api.bat* file; a windows Command Prompt should launch a local instance of Stable Diffusion on your machine.
 - !
 If it fails the first time, click on it again to run it.
 - !
 If it seems to be hanging on any part for long periods I.E. > *Installing Requirements for Web UI*, select the Command Prompt window and hit *Enter* to get it going again.
-If it continues to hang, try hitting a key again.
+If it continues to hang, hit the *Enter* key again.
 - If everything is successful, you should see in the Command Prompt window output at the end:
 ```
 > Global Step: 470000